Ways of resolving resource overusage issues

 New plugins/themes: If you have installed a new plugin or a theme, try disabling it and monitor the impact on your account's performance for at least 10 minutes.

 NOTE: Changes will not take effect immediately.
-You will need to monitor website performance for about an hour, if nothing changes contact customer support who are available 24/7.
+You will need to monitor website performance for about an hour.

-Increases in site traffic: Go to Awstats menu in cPanel.
-This will provide information about visitors to your site and will enable you to understand if there has been a recent spike in number of visits.
-If you do notice a growing number of visitors, and are having resource outages, we recommend that you review your current plan or contact customers services who will be able to help.
+Increases in site traffic: Go to the Awstats menu in cPanel.
+It will provide information about visitors to your site and will help you to understand if there has been a recent spike in number of visits.
+If you do notice a growing number of visitors, and are still having resource outages, we recommend you to review your current hosting plan and consider its upgrade.

 Optimize your websites (you can use Google PageSpeed Insight for diagnosing).
 If you are a WordPress user, this article may come in handy.

-If you are still experiencing resource outage problems, contact our customer support who will help you find and resolve your issues.
+If you are still experiencing resource outage problems, do not hesitate to contact our Hosting Support team via Live Chat or email.
+We will help you find and resolve your issues.

 Updated